WPsites/WPide/readme.txt

 Please come forward (either on github or the WordPress support forum) with any bugs, annoyances or any improvements you can suggest.
 I'd like this plugin to be the best it can be and that's only going to happen if users chip in with their feedback.
 Code contributions welcome, over on Github.

 This plugin would not be possible without the Ajax.org Cloud9 Editor (http://ace.ajax.org/) which is the embedded code editor that powers much of the functionality.

+This plugin performs best in the Chrome web browser.

 = Current Features: =